 Early Termination Fees: Tips to avoid ETFs

 The easiest way to avoid early termination fees and other large bills when leaving a mobile carrier is to avoid lengthy contracts and payment plans in the first place.
-This can mean larger expenses up front, as users need to buy their phone outright and may miss out on special offers from their carrier, like deals on the iPhone X. For some, these upfront expenses might keep this from being an option.
+This can mean larger expenses up front, as users need to buy their phone outright and may miss out on special offers from their carrier.
+For some, these upfront expenses might keep this from being an option.

 Switch to Verizon without ETFs

 At the moment, Verizon are offering a special deal for new customers.
 Leave your current provider and bring your phone with you and as long as Verizon deem that phone compatible with their network, you'll bag yourself a $500 gift card.
 If you bring your tablet or smartwatch with you too, that's another $100 for you.

 Looking for a new phone?
 No problem!
 Verizon are happy to help you out there as well with super low deals on new phones.
 Plus depending on what phone you go with, you can bag yourself up to an additional $1,000 in the form of a pre-paid Mastercard as a thank you for making the switch.
 Check out our guide to the best Verizon deals for more information.

 Switch to AT&T without ETFs

 AT&T is currently offering $250 in bill credits, plus waived activation fees when you bring your phone over to them from another carrier.
 You can keep your number, transfer without a contract and if you bring two devices then you can save even more - up to $500.